IngoScholtes/TemporalNetworks/README.md

 TemporalNetworksTest
 ---

-A set of example data and unit tests to make sure that future updates do not break the correctness of the computations as defined in [1].
+A set of example data and unit tests to make sure that future updates do not break the correctness of the computations as defined in:

 [1] *R. Pfitzner, I. Scholtes, A. Garas, C. J. Tessone, F. Schweitzer:* **"Betweenness Preference: Quantifying Correlations in The Topological Dynamics of Temporal Networks"**, arxiv:1208.0588